Hunting plc

 Hunting plc is a British-based supplier to the oil and gas industry.
 Some 27% of the business is owned by the Hunting family.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded in 1874 by Charles Hunting, a veterinary surgeon, as a shipping business.
 The business, originally known as Hunting & Pattison, was managed by the founder's son, Charles Samuel Hunting, and comprised two sailing ships, the Genii and the Sylvia.

+In the 1890s the Hunting and Pattison partnership was dissolved, and a new partnership called Hunting & Son was formed in 1992.

-In the 1890s the company invested in oil tankers and became a tanker broker.
-In the 1930s and 1940s, it diversified into aircraft maintenance and manufacturing as well as air transport, establishing Hunting Aircraft in 1944 by the purchase of Percival Aircraft: this business was absorbed into the British Aircraft Corporation in 1960.
+The company invested in oil tankers and became a tanker broker.

+The company became a limited company, Hunting & Son Ltd, in 1926, with Percy and Lindsay Hunting as Governing Directors.
+In 1936 it diversified into aircraft maintenance and manufacturing as well as air transport, establishing Hunting Aircraft in 1944 by the purchase of Percival Aircraft: this business was absorbed into the British Aircraft Corporation in 1960.